Assignment 3 (constraints)

 );

--- 2. Create Employee Table
+Step 2: Create the Employee Table

 CREATE TABLE Employee (